-ERE BE DRAGONS".
-So warned medieval maps of the dangers in the otherworldly reaches of the fabled Indonesian Spice Islands - and they displayed a certain prescience.
-Shortly after the turn of the 20th century, rumours began drifting west that man-eating lizards, 10 feet long and weighing up to 550 pounds, with fearsome talons, chain-mail scales and serrated teeth dripping with venom, had been found living on a remote Indonesian island.
-The source was Lieutenant Jacques Karel Henri van Steyn van Hensbroek, a Dutch East Indies colonial officer, who reported the existence of varanus komodoensis, the world's largest extant reptile, in 1910.
+"HERE BE DRAGONS".
+SO WARNED MEDIEVAL MAPS OF THE dangers in the otherworldly reaches of the fabled Indonesian Spice Islands-and they displayed a certain prescience.
+Shortly after the turn of the 20th century, rumours began drifting west that man-eating lizards, 10 feet long and weighing up to 250 kg, with fearsome talons, chain-mail scales, and serrated teeth dripping with venom, had been found living on a remote Indonesian island.
+The source was Lieutenant Jacques Karel Henri van Steyn van Hensbroek, a Dutch East Indies colonial officer, who reported the existence of varanus komodoensis, the world's largest extant lizard, in 1910.
 But it was a 1926 American Museum of Natural History expedition to capture live specimens, led by a flamboyant Vanderbilt scion called William Douglas Burden, that provoked a fascination that would explode into popular culture.
-Burden's gripping account, Dragon Lizards of Komodo, inspired his friend Merian C Cooper to dream up the primordial Skull Island for his classic 1933 film King Kong.
+Burden's gripping account, Dragon Lizards of Komodo, inspired his friend, Merian C Cooper, to dream up the primordial Skull Island for his classic 1933 film King Kong.

-I arrive in Labuan Bajo, on the western coast of the Indonesian island of Flores, to find out if - nearly a century later - there remains anything to discover.
-The town is the gateway to the 670-square-mile Komodo National Park, a Unesco World Heritage Site that encompasses the forbidding volcanic islands of Komodo, Padar and Rinca, and a constellation of smaller ones.
+I arrive in Labuan Bajo, on the western coast of the Indonesian island of Flores, to find out if-nearly a century later-there remains anything to discover.
+The town is the gateway to the 1,735-sq km Komodo National Park, a Unesco World Heritage Site that encompasses the forbidding volcanic islands of Komodo, Padar, and Rinca, and a constellation of smaller ones.